 CHILDREN AND FAMILIES

-ADDED ON MAY 27, 2023: The Administration for Children and Families has issued a funding opportunity to address trauma in children and youth with complex mental, behavioral, and health conditions. $2,000,000 is being made available under this opportunity with maximum awards of $1,000,000.
-Proposals are due on July 25, 2023.
-To download the synopsis, click here.
+ADDED ON SEPTEMBER 5, 2025: The Department of Children and Families has issued a funding opportunity to provide one-time awards to eligible applicants for developing plans to implement the Tribal title IV-E foster care, adoption assistance, and guardianship assistance programs. $1,500,000 is being made available under this funding opportunity with maximum awards of $300,000.
+Proposals are due on January 22, 2026.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 DEPARTMENT OF AGRICULTURE